Albania in the Eurovision Song Contest 2012

 Albania was drawn to compete in the first semi-final of the Eurovision Song Contest 2012, which took place on 22 May 2012.
 Performing as number five, the nation was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the grand final.
 In the final on 26 May 2012, it performed as number three and placed fifth out of the 26 participating countries, scoring 146 points.
+This marked the best placing of Albania in the history of the contest.